Moomin (1969 TV series): Main characters

 In the original, he is named "Snork".

 His body is green, almost gray.
 He always wears a golden wig, because an illustration of Snoke wearing a wig in "Finn Family Moomintroll" was used as a reference for his character design.
+He has also premiered in episode 6 first time.

 At first, he brags to those around him about his educational background and the prestigious Snork family and looks down on the inhabitants of Moominvalley.
 He also tries to bring cars, money, trains, and other conveniences (elements that Jansson did not want in the Moomin Valley) to the Moomin Valley, but he fails at every attempt.
 Later, this aspect of his personality gradually faded into the background, but his pride remained and was emphasized.
 Later in the series, he became a funny and lovable comedy relief character who, while retaining his troublemaker side, spoke more politely than necessary, but also had a goofy side.

 He is considered the character with the most differences between the original and the animation.
 This is largely due to the ad-libbing of Hirokawa, who provided his voice.
 He appears more often than in the original work.
 Hirokawa later said, "When I played Snoke, it was a time when I wanted to show what I had.
 As I tried to expand his personality by changing the endings of words, etc., this was gradually reflected in the script.
 Later, as I received more requests to perform in this style in other films, I was able to make this my signature.
 Played Snoke was a turning point in my career.".